 - Drink plenty of water.
 It is not worth cutting the weight if you can’t wrestle due to dehydration!
 It’s best to get a drink every 10-15 minutes at the gym and at least every 3-4 hours during the day.

 - Reduce the fat in your diet: fatty foods may taste good, but are higher in calories.
 Learn and know what food sources are high in fat and avoid them.
 Learn what foods are low in fat and eat them.

 - Eat smaller, more frequent meals: keep snacks with you.
 This will keep you from over eating during a sit down meal and also increase your metabolism.

 - Maintain strength training.
 You want to keep the strength you gained in the off season.

 - If you snack, eat fruits or pretzels instead of chips and candy.

-- Slow loss is good loss: start losing weight early.
-1 to 2 pounds per week.
+- Slow loss is good loss: Start losing weight early, focusing on 1 to 2 pounds per week.
 This will assume that the weight which you lose is mostly fat.
 Weight loss of more than 2-3 pounds will result in things you don’t want like muscle loss.

 - Get plenty of sleep.